Learn the ins and outs of content delivery technology.

 When a CDN is used, the majority of traffic is no longer being served by the origin server, but rather by the CDN edge servers, allowing DDoS attacks to be automatically mitigated by the CDN.
 TLS certificates, commonly referred to as SSL certificates, can be implemented on most CDN platforms ensuring all traffic is encrypted.
 Morever, many CDNs also have additional security features such as hotlink protection, secure tokens, DDoS protection, SSL encryption, and more to protect against third party access.

 With a CDN there is no infrastructure to manage because this is handled by the CDN provider.
 This eliminates any upfront investments and maintenance costs and allows time be prioritized elsewhere.
 Origin server bandwidth costs are reduced because content is delivered by CDN edge servers instead.
 Therefore, there is less need to upgrade to a stronger hosting plan due to the fact that it will be serving less traffic thanks for the cached content on the CDN's edge servers.

 There have been many proven cases that increasing the overall speed of a website, game, or any digital content will raise conversions.
 This occurs primarily because the user experience is improved.
-According to LoadStorm, just a 1 second delay in load time will on average lead to a 7% loss in conversions.
+Just a 1 second delay in load time will on average lead to a 7% loss in conversions.
 Using a CDN can increase conversions to achieve higher sales goals.

 There are many factors that contribute to a high bounce rate, like the navigation, appearance, and usability.
 One of the most important factors is the total time it takes for content to load.
 Using a CDN can increase user engagement by reducing abandonments.
 This in turn helps improve your ranking in search engines, increase sales or conversions, and improve the overall user experience.